harumuki/thorsten-hans.com/_posts/2018-01-26-deploy-azure-functions-to-kubernetes-and-scale-them-automatically.md

 Once you've installed and configured those tools, you're set and it's time to get started.

-## Creating the Azure Function Sample
+## Creating the Azure Functions Sample

-*Functions Core Tools* allow you to spin up new Azure Function projects quickly.
+*Azure Functions Core Tools* allow you to spin up new Azure Functions projects quickly.
 The Command Line Interface (CLI) accepts various arguments.
 For demonstration purpose, we'll just use the `--sample` argument which will create a small Azure Function which receives a name (`string`) from the `QueryString` using an `HTTP` trigger and produces a new `HTTP Response`.
-As second argument we'll use `--docker` which instructs CLI to generate a `Dockerfile` for our new *Azure Function*.
+As second argument we'll use `--docker` which instructs CLI to generate a `Dockerfile` for our new *Azure Functions* project.

 ```bash
 mkdir azfunction-on-k8s && cd azfunction-on-k8s